5 tips for handling a layover

 Many large airports offer luggage storage and valets.
 This makes it easier to explore the area without having to carry a heavy load.
 Fortunately, this service is available.

-Airports offer many ways to pass the time while waiting for your connected flight.
+Airports can offer many ways to pass the time while waiting for your connecting flight.
 Here are some ways you could fill up your time and make the most of your airport stay.

 Catch up on sleep